Innovative, flexible, individual support for adults with disability

 Hastings Aboriginal Network

 In 2012, ACES partnered with National Disability Services, through the Aboriginal Jobs Together program to provide employment and training for an Aboriginal person.
-Whilst the position’s primary focus is disability support, the work program also includes Aboriginal community engagement.
+Whilst the position’s primary focus is disability support, the work program also included Aboriginal community engagement.
+Since then we have employed a number of Aboriginal staff.
 This is reflective of ACES’ broader commitment to provide Aboriginal people with the service that they deserve and are entitled to.

 ACES management and staff have also worked hard to effect culture change in the organisation and to make engaging with the Aboriginal community part of how we do business.
 This work is ongoing.